To apply, please click on the name of desired loan(s) below.

 The FEDERAL DIRECT PARENT LOAN FOR UNDERGRADUATE STUDENTS (PLUS) can be used toward the total cost of the student's education.
 Application for this assistance may be made through the government’s website and must be completed each academic year.
 The interest rate for the PLUS loan program is determined by federal law and may vary.
-The interest rate is currently 6.31% fixed.
-PLUS loans for the 2016-2017 academic year are subject to a 4.272% origination fee until September 30 , 2016 and 4.276% after October 1, 2016 but before October 1, 2017.
+The interest rate is currently 7.595% fixed.
+PLUS loans for the 2018-2019 academic year are subject to a 4.264% origination fee until September 30 , 2018 and TBD after October 1, 2018 but before October 1, 2019.
 Parents that may borrow through this loan program are subject to credit approval.
 Loans may be negotiated up to the cost of education minus other aid.
 The repayment period begins at the time the PLUS loan is fully disbursed, and the first payment is due within 60 days after the final disbursement.
 Additional information concerning the program may be obtained from Federal Student Aid or the IWU Financial Aid Office.
 The Free Application for Federal Student Aid (FAFSA) must be completed as a part of the application process.
 Federal loans are typically repaid over a maximum of ten years.

 The PRIVATE EDUCATION LOAN provides assistance for educational expenses.
 Private loans are credit based loans that students can apply for up to the Cost of Attendance minus other aid already awarded.
 Private loans are regulated by banks rather than the government so borrower benefits may vary.
 Students are typically required to have a co-signer as part of the loan application.
 It is recommended that the co-signer be a parent but it is not a requirement.
 Interest rates will vary depending on the lender determined credit worthiness of the student and co-signer.
 Interest rates are fixed or variable and can shift from year to year.
 Students may use any lender of their choosing.
 The lenders listed are ones students at IWU have received private loans from in the past three years.